AWI grower networks

 Despite the passing of the original 2010 target date to end mulesing, the wool industry continues its strong progress in addressing welfare concerns.
 Many woolgrowers have already replaced the traditional procedure with welfare-improved practices.

-AWI works inclusively with responsible stakeholders on the industry's comprehensive and continuing research, development and breeding program.
+AWI works inclusively with stakeholders on the industry's comprehensive and continuing research, development and breeding program.
 The stakeholders are animal welfare groups; genetic and welfare scientific advisers; and the Australian sheep Veterinary community.

 Progress is regularly reviewed - twice yearly by the Australian Veterinary Association (AVA) and annually by an independent panel of genetic experts.